-Dr Noa Zilberman

-Lent, 2018/19
+Noa Zilberman, Andrew W Moore Lent, 2019/20

 The goal of this lab is to introduce you to the NetFPGA platform, and to provide hands on experience both in using the platform and developing for it.
 We begin with the Verilog based workflow, and follow with the P4 based workflow.
+It is strongly recommended to go through the Verilog design flow.